How to Visit the Blue Mountains From Sydney

-The queues here can be pretty bad mid-morning, so I suggest heading here first up or later in the afternoon.
+The queues here can be pretty long mid-morning when the tour buses arrive, so I suggest heading here first-up or later in the afternoon.

-If you are travelling in peak season (summer) it’s a good idea to pre-purchase your entry tickets.
-You can combine them with the HOHO bus to make things reasonably seamless.
+If you are travelling in the peak season (summer), it’s a good idea to pre-purchase your entry tickets.
+You can combine this with the HOHO bus to make things reasonably seamless.

 Katoomba Town Centre and Street Art Walk

 The first stately homes were built in the mountains in the 1870s.
 Katoomba was developed in the early 1900s as a mountain resort area and quickly became popular with Sydneysiders wanting to relax in a colder climate.
-The district took off in the 1920-1930s resulting in a good number of art deco styled buildings.
+The district took off in the 1920-1930s, resulting in many art déco styled buildings.

-Katoomba main street is a good spot to stop for lunch with some excellent examples of Art Deco and Art Nouveau architecture to explore.
+Katoomba main street is a pleasant spot to stop for lunch with some excellent examples of Art déco and Art nouveau architecture to explore.

 What to see in Katoomba

-- Champagne Charlies – This cocktail bar in the Carrington Hotel
+- Champagne Charlies – The cocktail bar in the Carrington Hotel

 - Katoomba Street Art Murals